AGAuffret/HistMapR/README.md

 library(HistMapR)
 ```

-## Examples
+## Examples and tutorials
 Very simple examples of each function can be seen using the `examples` function.
 The input maps in these examples are from the Swedish Agency Lantmäteriet (copyright expired).
-A more detailed tutorial with walkthrough scripts and examples can be found on Figshare, along with the historical land-use classification over southern Sweden for which this package was created. <a href="https://doi.org/10.17045/sthlmuni.4649854" target="_blank">Link.</a>
+A more detailed tutorial with walkthrough scripts and examples can be found on Figshare, along with the historical land-use classification over southern Sweden for which this package was created. <a href="https://doi.org/10.17045/sthlmuni.4649854" target="_blank">Link.</a>.
+There is also a <a href="https://www.youtube.com/watch?v=5iD1pyDBBks" target="_blank">very basic 10 minute tutorial video </a> that we made to go with the published paper, where we walk through the process of digitizing maps with HistMapR.

 ## Contributors and maintenance